 The audit committee is composed entirely of directors who meet the independence requirements of Nasdaq and the SEC, and who otherwise satisfy the requirements for audit committee service imposed by the Exchange Act.
-The Board has designated all of the audit committee members as "audit committee financial experts" under the SEC rules.
+Each member of the audit committee is able to read and understand fundamental financial statements as required by the Nasdaq listing standards.
+Further, the Board has determined that Mr. Cannon and Mss.
+Mayer and Varon are "audit committee financial experts" as defined in the SEC rules.